Alexander Vinokurov (businessman): Civic activities

-Vinokurov is a member of the supervisory board of the Russian Cycling Federation and Rugby Union of Russia, co-founder of Marathon-Tula Cycling Team.
+Vinokurov is a member of the supervisory board of the Russian Cycling Federation and Rugby Union of Russia, co-founder of Marathon-Tula Cycling Team whose cyclist Gulnaz Khatuntseva and her Olympian teammate Maria Novolodskaya received a bronze medal for ROC in Women's Madison cycling on the velodome track at the 2020 Tokyo Olympics which was held on 6 August 2022.

 Since 2021, he is a board member of Russian Union of Industrialists and Entrepreneurs (RSPP).

 Sanctions

 Vinokurov was added to the EU Sanctions List on 9 March 2022 for providing a substantial source of revenue to the government of the Russian Federation.

+He was sanctioned by the United Kingdom from 15 March 2022 in relation to Russia's actions in Ukraine.

 Family and personal life

 Vinokurov is married to Ekaterina Vinokurova (née Lavrova) (born 1982 New York City), daughter of the Minister of Foreign Affairs of the Russian Federation Sergey Lavrov.
 She graduated from Manhattan's The Dwight School, majored in political science receiving a degree from Columbia University, and then studied for two years at the London School of Economics and received her master's in economics from there in 2006.
-After Russian special services noticed a $500 million contract on the internet for murdering both Alexander and Ekaterina Vinokurov addressed to Alexey Sherstobitov (Lesha the Soldat or Lesha the Soldier) in the fall of 2014, she and her husband moved to Moscow where she is the head of Christie's branch in Moscow.
+After Russian special services noticed a $500 million contract on the internet for murdering both Alexander and Ekaterina Vinokurov addressed to Alexey Sherstobitov (Lesha the Soldat or Lesha the Soldier) in autumn 2014, she and her husband moved to Moscow where she is the head of Christie's branch in Moscow.
 They have three children.

 Vinokurov is fond of sports.
 He sponsored the Russian aquabike championship at 2019.
 Vinokurov's Marathon Group is also sponsor for FC Dynamo Moscow.